-Hope your 2017 is starting out with a flourish.
+I hope your 2017 is starting with a flourish.
 I am definitely having more fun in my treatment room so far.
 One of my goals was to go back through 25 years of my books and training materials to cull out my favorites that may have fallen to the wayside.
-I have recommitted to try and bring out all my tools in my tool box and fall in love with them again.
-I have over 2500 hours of continuing education documented, so you can imagine the task before me.
+I have recommended trying and bringing out all my tools in my toolbox and falling in love with them again.
+I have over 2500 hours of continuing education documented so that you can imagine the task before me.

 Aromasensory Traditional Head Massage

-Centering : lightly place hand on top of head and breathe
+Lightly place a hand on top of the head and breathe.

-- Now use your posterior heel of hand to rub vertical friction along the base of the occipital
+Now, use the posterior heel of your hand to rub vertical friction along the occipital base.

 Whole Hand Friction

-- Cat paw (soft curved fingers) tapping with loose wrists
+Cat paw (softly curved fingers) tapping with loose wrists

-- Drum gently over the scalp like raindrops
+Drum gently tap over the scalp like raindrops.

 Be Well, Do Good Work, and Write us about your experiences.